acary/sigintz/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+// Describe any challenges encountered while doing the work

+- Many plugins with documented vulnerabilities were paid or difficult to access
+- Setup of testing and documenting environment was difficult to synchronize

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2018] SIGINT Z

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.